WGBH-MLA/AAPB2/app/views/exhibits/hiv-aids-and-public-broadcasting/8-national-programs.md

 Producer/Host John L. Hanson Jr. speaks with Dr. Laura Cheever, MD, Associate Administrator, HIV/AIDS Bureau, Health Resources and Services Administration, regarding HIV/AIDS in the African American community.

 ### *Línea Abierta*

-Launched as a one-hour program in February 1995 on the Radio Bilingüe network, Línea Abierta, the only daily Spanish-language public radio call-in show aired nationally, expanded to two hours in August 1996.
+Launched as a one-hour program in February 1995 on the Radio Bilingüe network, *Línea Abierta*, the only daily Spanish-language public radio call-in show aired nationally, expanded to two hours in August 1996.
 It is carried by affiliated stations throughout the U.S., Mexico, and Puerto Rico.
 Topics covered include farmworkers’ issues, civil rights, health, race, bilingual education, and Mexican culture.
 The AIDS epidemic in the U.S. and in Mexico was covered in depth in the following programs:

-[“Latino Communities Need More AIDS Prevention Programs”](/catalog/cpb-aacip-392e07cf719) **(Radio Bilingüe, July 13, 1998)**
+[**“Latino Communities Need More AIDS Prevention Programs”**](/catalog/cpb-aacip-392e07cf719) **(Radio Bilingüe, July 13, 1998)**

 The director of the Committee for Hispanic Children and Families, Elba Montalbo, participated in the 12th World AIDS Conference, which recently had taken place in Geneva.
 Ms. Montalbo talked about the main concerns presented by Third World researchers and activists, as well as by people who work in poor neighborhoods and rural areas in the U.S. She related that new treatments are not being made available for low-income people and that most of the money available for research is focused on treatment, while prevention programs that are effective are not receiving enough funding.

 [**“Mexico Edition”**](/catalog/cpb-aacip-7940afddd04) **(Radio Bilingüe, August 20, 1998)**

 This episode of the "Voz Publica" series, with comments from Mexican listeners on current events, includes an interview about AIDS with Dr. Carmen Feliciano-Biuda de Melesio from the Department of Health in Puerto Rico.

 [**“AIDS in Mexico: A Backlash”**](/catalog/cpb-aacip-031522a0482) **(Radio Bilingüe, September 21, 1998)**

 The legislature of Michoacan, a state in Western Mexico with a large migrant population, passed a bill penalizing with up to three years in prison the intentional transmission of HIV.
 Michoacan became the first state in the nation in penalizing transmission of HIV.
 The leaders of the initiative pointed to the staggering figure of AIDS deaths: 730 since 1985.
 Opponents noted the legal problem of proving intentions and also the lack of access to health care and education for people at risk of HIV infection.
-This roundtable featured Congressman Santiago Padilla, president of the Health Commission of Mexican Congress; Rep, Agustin Trujillo, from Michoacan's State legislature; Jorge Saavedra, advisor on AIDS issues for Mexico's federal Health Department, and Jorge Huerdo, ex-coordinator of the National Front of HIV-infected People.
+This roundtable featured Congressman Santiago Padilla, president of the Health Commission of Mexican Congress; Rep. Agustin Trujillo, from Michoacan's State legislature; Jorge Saavedra, advisor on AIDS issues for Mexico's federal Health Department, and Jorge Huerdo, ex-coordinator of the National Front of HIV-infected People.

 [**“AIDS and Public Health in Michoacan, Mexico”**](/catalog/cpb-aacip-05ca60d0b67) **(Radio Bilingüe, November 10, 1998)**